codesections-personal/codesections/content/blog/raku-lisp-impression/index.md

 This not only throws out many of the Lispy features we had above, it actually inverts some of them: `$n.pred.&is-odd` leans strongly into postfix notation.

 And, in the end, that's exactly my point and exactly Raku's strength.
 With a Lisp, you'll always have prefix notation, which lends your code predictability.
-With Raku, you'll always have choices, which lends your code expressive power.
+With Raku, you'll always have choices, which lends your code expressive clarity.
 Do you want to say `is-odd $n.pred`, or `(pred $n:).&is-odd`, or `$n.pred.&is-odd`, or `(with $n {is-odd .pred})`, or something else altogether?
 To the computer, they all mean the same thing, but each shifts the emphasis.
 And, depending on what you want to say, a different choice might be a better fit.

 Rakoons don't need to imitate the syntax of Lisp, APL, or C – even though the language is up to the task.
 But it is helpful to remember that we have the option to embrace a wide variety of styles and to make a conscious choice about how to best express ourselves.